 At Salem Health for three years, Pick has a base office, but most of the time he's on the run.
 With a pager and phone, he responds to locations in five buildings, going from clinic to emergency room, labs to operating rooms.
 He sometimes follows doctors on their rounds.
 Despite being a crucial link between health care staff and patients, he wants invisibility - "as if I'm not here, as if there's no language barrier," he says.
 "I'm trying to make it as smooth as possible."
-In addition to the oral interpretation he also translates written instructions from doctors, including discharge directions and follow-up instructions, and the critical written instructions from pharmacists on use of medicines they have prescribed.
+In addition to the oral interpretation he also translates written instructions from doctors, including discharge directions and follow-up instructions, completed 10 productions since 2011, with Pick directing half of them.

+and the critical written instructions from pharmacists on use of medicines they have prescribed.